Chris Rock Says He Turned Down 2023 Oscars Hosting Gig. Here's Why

-Chris Rock reportedly told an audience in Phoenix Sunday night that he'd turned down the opportunity to host next year's Academy Awards after he was famously slapped by Will Smith during this year's ceremony.
+Chris Rock reportedly told an audience in Phoenix Sunday night that he'd turned down the chance to host next year's Academy Awards after he was famously slapped by Will Smith during this year's Oscars ceremony.

 The comedian went further in his show, however, comparing his situation with the 1994 murder of Nicole Brown Simpson.
 When Brown Simpson left her glasses behind after dining at an Italian restaurant, friend and waiter Ron Goldman offered to return them to her.
 He and Brown Simpson were found slain the following morning.